SeaSharpe/RequirementAnalysis/User Stories.md

   - Admin: Superuser

 ### Visitor User Stories

+As a Visitor, I can browse the entirety of the games available on the website or browse by keyword, game category, price, user rating and/or release date.

+As a Visitor, I can view the details of a game by navigating to a game's descriptive page.

-As a Visitor, I can Browse available games and read reviews.
+As a Visitor, I can views reviews for games on it's descriptive page.

 As a Visitor, I can view events.